ibm-cloud-docs/hs-crypto/rotate-master-key.md

     A success message is displayed when the master key rotation is completed.

-    The new master key is now in `Valid` state in the Current Master Key Register.
+    The new master key is now in `Valid` state in the current master key register.
 Check out [Master key rotation](/docs/hs-crypto?topic=hs-crypto-key-rotation#how-master-key-rotation-works) for information on how the key states change.

 You have successfully rotated the currently master key with the new master key.
 Your root keys and encryption keys are now well-protected by the new master key.